Understanding Your Local Problem

 Measuring Your Effectiveness

 Measurement allows you to determine to what degree your efforts have succeeded, and suggests how you might modify your responses if they are not producing the intended results.
 You should take measures of your problem before you implement responses, to determine how serious the problem is, and after you implement them, to determine whether they have been effective.
 All measures should be taken in both the target area and the surrounding area.
-For more detailed guidance on measuring effectiveness, see the Problem-Solving Tools Guide, Assessing Responses to Problems: An Introductory Guide for Police Problem-Solvers.
+For more detailed guidance on measuring effectiveness, see the Problem-Solving Tools Guide, Assessing Responses to Problems.

 The following outcome measures can be useful in assessing whether your responses have impacted the convenience store robbery problem: